nasa/isaac/astrobee/localization/lightweight_cnn_object_localization/tools/libtorch_frcnn_test/README.md

 # Overview

 This tool is intended to test the TorchScript compiled model created using the `pytorch_frcnn_training` tool.
-Much more importantly, it provides documentation on how to code that depends on `libtorch` and `libtorchvision` can be cross-compiled and installed on Astrobee.
+Much more importantly, it provides documentation on how code that depends on `libtorch` and `libtorchvision` can be cross-compiled and installed on Astrobee.
 The below procedures are not particularly elegant or clean, but they work.

 # Building and running this tool locally